 Master the process of creating a vision for an organization including mission, vision, strategic planning, and board development;

 Understand the essential aspects of financial management for successful arts producing: project management, financial documentation and bookkeeping, budgeting, financial reporting, and annual reports;

 Achieve mastery in all aspects of development and fundraising including grant research, grant writing and budgeting, grant reporting, personal fundraising, corporate fundraising and state, local and federal government grants;

 Understand external relations and audience development including audience behavior and research, audience cultivation, branding, community outreach and co-producing;

-Understand a wide-range of Arts Marketing including contemporary marketing theories and proactive and practical issues including press relations, on-line marketing, print marketing, advertising, branding and messaging, programming, etc.;
+Understand a wide range of contemporary arts marketing theories and practical issues including press relations, on-line marketing, print marketing, advertising, social media and branding.

 Understand the use of touring, educational outreach and other forms of fostering earned income;